ludovicchabant/PieCrust2/docs/docs/04_content-model/02_routes.md

 Each route must define the following settings:

   * `url`: That's the pattern to use to figure out where the baked page will go.
-  You obviously need to use _placeholders_ here (things of the form `%blah%`) otherwise all your pages would be overwriting each other -- although PieCrust would warn you about that.
-The available placeholders depend on the source tied to this route.
-See the [list of available sources][refsrc] to see what kind of routing information they expose.
+    You need to use _placeholders_ here (things of the form `%blah%`) otherwise all your pages would have the same URL and would be overwriting each other.

+    The available placeholders depend on the source or generator tied to this route (see below).
+Refer to the [list of available sources][refsrc] and [generators][refgen] to see what kind of routing information they expose.

+    You'll notice that some routing parameters are *required*, while others are *optional*.
+The *required* parameters *must* be used in the URL pattern.
+The *optional* ones are, well, optional.

   * `source` or `generator`: This defines the source or generator that this route is defined for.
-Only pages originating from the source or generator of that name will have their bake output generated from this route.
+Only pages originating from the source or generator of that name will have their bake output generated with this route.
 You can't define both `source` and `generator` -- it needs to be one or the other.

 Optional settings include:

   * `page_suffix`: Pages that create _sub-pages_ (_e.g._ when using pagination)
     will append this suffix to the route.
 By default, this is `/%num%`.
 You _must_ use the `%num%` placeholder somewhere in this setting.

+  * `func`: The name for a *route function* that you can use through the [template engine][tpl].
+This is what lets you get a URL when you write
+    {%raw%}`{{pcurl('foo/bar')}}`{%endraw%} (the function name being `pcurl`
+    here) to generate an URL to the `foo/bar.html` page (or something similar).
+    The name is up to you, but when you use it, you'll have to pass parameters in the same order as they appear in the URL pattern.

+    So for instance, if you define a route as `/blog/%year%/%slug%`, and that route has a `func` name of `post_url`, then you would use it as such:
+    `post_url(2016, "some-blog-post")`.

+    To know what routing parameters a given source or generator supports, see the reference documentation for [sources][refsrc] and [generators][refgen].

 ## Route ordering